Title: Addressing the Practical Challenges of Group Decision

 computational marketing and advertising, Markov decision processes,

-reinforcement learning and probabilistic inference.
+reinforcement learning and probabilistic inference such as trading forex using AI.

 Boutilier was Editor-in-Chief of the Journal of Artificial Intelligence